digital-futures-academy/airport-challenge/airport.md

 **Domain Modelling for User Story 1**

-As a Ait Traffic Controller
+As a Air Traffic Controller
 I want to land a plane to the Airport.

 | **Object** | **Properties**                | **Message**        | **output** |